Skip to content

 The Monday briefing was a phone call, unclassified, open to all members — and, Democrats said, thin on the specifics they wanted.
 A classified committee briefing was expected later in the week.
 Source: Jerusalem Post; Reuters via NBC News.

-Reaction split along familiar lines but not entirely on party.
+Reaction split along familiar lines but not entirely along party lines.
 Republican Sen. Steve Daines (R-MT) called the conversation “constructive” while noting the administration kept its remarks to a minimum.
 Senate Democratic Leader Chuck Schumer (D-NY) called it “deficient, and devoid of details,” and said Rubio had confirmed to him that Iran stood to reap billions in oil revenue while retaining leverage over the Strait of Hormuz.
 The phrase that recurred from lawmakers in both chambers was a version of the same complaint: not enough specifics.

 X